-For 21 years, Teens In Public Service has provided interns with unique summer experiences that amplify each teen's role as a community leader.
+For more than 20 years, Teens In Public Service has provided interns with unique summer experiences that amplify each teen's role as a community leader.
 Being a TIPS intern requires dedication and commitment to supporting our community.

 Serving the Community

 TIPS interns help nonprofits carry out organizational initiatives by providing invaluable support to their summer programs.
 In turn, interns learn how to work in the nonprofit community while also building leadership skills to meet the needs of their organization.
 This is a win-win-win program for interns, nonprofits, and the communities they serve.